vaish1051rd/redux-resume/README.md

 ## Usage

 To use this application simply begin filling out the form with your information.
 You can save your progress and come back to it later, and preview your resume at any time to see how it will look to potential employers.
-When you are ready, you can download your completed resume as a PDF or Word document, ready to share with recruiters and hiring managers.
+When you are ready, you can download your completed resume as a PDF format, ready to share with recruiters and hiring managers.

 ## Contributors

 This project was created by Chirag berde as part of AlmaBetter Web 2.0 & 3.0 Enthusiast.
-Contributions are welcome!
+Contributions are  always welcome!
 If you would like to contribute, please follow the standard Github workflow:

 1. Fork this repository.
 2. Create a new branch with a descriptive name (`git checkout -b feature/my-new-feature`)